 When a diphtheria epidemic threatened the town in 1925, the necessary serum was delivered by dog team.
 The annual Iditarod Trail Sled Dog Race commemorates this emergency mission.
 The race, which begins in Anchorage the first Saturday in March, encompasses treacherous climbs, river passages and bone-chilling blizzards.
 Mushers cross the finish line in Nome after traveling roughly 1,112 miles, exhausted but invigorated by cheers from supporters lining the chute on Front Street.

 One of the activities during the final week of the race is the Bering Sea Ice Classic, a six-hole golf tournament played on frozen Norton Sound.
+The golf balls are green; the tees are miniature, inverted liquor bottles; the holes are coffee cans in the ice and one is usually found in “Nome National Forest,” a forest of dead Christmas trees stuck into the ice; and there’s a three-stroke penalty for hitting a polar bear.

 The Midnight Sun Folk Fest celebrates the summer solstice, the longest day of the year with almost 24 hours of sunlight.
 The mid-June festival lasts several days and includes a parade, live music and The Nome River Raft Race.